 - 1½ cups all-purpose flour

 - 1 teaspoon pure vanilla extract

-Preheat the oven and prepare the pan.
+- Preheat the oven and prepare the pan.
 Preheat the oven to 350°F, and adjust a rack to the center.
-Use a pastry brush, or a bit of the butter wrapper, to coat the bottom and sides of a 9-inch cake pan with 1 tablespoon of the butter.
+Use a pastry brush, or a bit of the butter wrapper, to thoroughly coat the bottom and sides of a 9 inch cake pan with 1 tablespoon of the butter.
 Melt the remaining cup of butter and set it aside.

 - Cut the blood oranges and line the pan with them.
-On a clean, dry surface, use a paring knife to cut about 1/2-inch off the top and bottom of each blood orange.
+On a clean, dry surface, use a paring knife to cut about ½ inch off the top and bottom of each blood orange.
 Then to remove the skin, set them down on one of their flat surfaces and use a the knife, moving downwards, just inside the skin, cutting only slightly into the flesh.
-(Here's a photographic guide for cutting citrus this way.)
-Now, cutting horizontally into the blood oranges, create round slices that are about 1/4-inch thick.
+Now, cutting horizontally into the blood oranges, create round slices that are about ¼ inch thick.
 Place them on the bottom surface of the buttered cake pan, covering as much of the space as possible.
 The edges of the orange slices should be touching each other.
 Set aside.

-Now strain the turmeric milk.
+- Strain the turmeric milk.
 Strain the turmeric milk in a fine mesh strainer.
 Use the bottom of a spoon to gently press on the grated turmeric to get as much liquid out as possible.
-Set aside.

-Let the cake cool in the pan for at least 10 minutes, and then invert it onto a a serving plate or platter.
+- Cool and serve.
+Let the cake cool in the pan for at least 10 minutes, and then invert it onto a serving plate.
 (The cake is best served at room temperature.)